keshavraopilli749/Jarvis-Desktop-Voice-Assistant/README.md

 ## 📌License

-This project is [MIT](https://choosealicense.com/licenses/mit/) licensed.
+This project is open-sourced under the MIT License.